Does Maple Haven Campground Allow EV Charging?

 Frequently Asked Questions

 No. Maple Haven Campground does not allow EV charging on the property, so you'll need to arrive with enough range or charge nearby.
-The nearest DC fast charging is in Meredith, about 8 miles away, with Tesla Supercharger.
+The nearest DC fast charging is in Lincoln, about 1 miles away, with Tesla Supercharger.
 Plan your charge around the drive in; the mountains are generous with views, less so with kilowatts.

 Maple Haven Campground does not offer EV charging of any kind on the property.
 Your nearest options are public charging stations in the area.
-The nearest DC fast charging is in Meredith, about 8 miles away, with Tesla Supercharger.
-Beyond that, Tilton is about 8 miles away with Tesla Supercharger.
+The nearest DC fast charging is in Lincoln, about 1 miles away, with Tesla Supercharger.
+Beyond that, Thornton is about 11 miles away with Tesla Supercharger.

 Since Maple Haven Campground doesn't allow EV charging, you'll want to know your nearest options.
-The nearest DC fast charging is in Meredith, about 8 miles away, with Tesla Supercharger.
-Beyond that, Tilton is about 8 miles away with Tesla Supercharger.
+The nearest DC fast charging is in Lincoln, about 1 miles away, with Tesla Supercharger.
+Beyond that, Thornton is about 11 miles away with Tesla Supercharger.
 Have your next charging stop figured out before you arrive.
 The peace of mind is worth the two minutes of planning.

 No. Maple Haven Campground does not allow EV charging, so it's not what you'd call EV-friendly.
 That doesn't mean you can't stay there with an EV.
-It just means you need to arrive charged and have a plan for your next charging stop.
-The nearest fast charging is in Meredith, about 8 miles away.
+It just means you should arrive charged and have a plan for your next charging stop.
+The nearest fast charging is in Lincoln, about 1 miles away.
 Plan your charge around the drive in; the mountains are generous with views, less so with kilowatts.

 Since Maple Haven Campground doesn't permit EV charging, you'll need to charge before you arrive or find a nearby station.
-The nearest DC fast charging is in Meredith, about 8 miles away, with Tesla Supercharger.
-Beyond that, Tilton is about 8 miles away with Tesla Supercharger.
+The nearest DC fast charging is in Lincoln, about 1 miles away, with Tesla Supercharger.
+Beyond that, Thornton is about 11 miles away with Tesla Supercharger.
 Plan your charge around the drive in; the mountains are generous with views, less so with kilowatts.

 Maple Haven Campground hasn't published a specific reason for their no-charging policy.
 Most campgrounds that restrict EV charging do so because of electrical infrastructure limitations.
 An EV drawing 40+ amps for hours can strain a system designed for RVs cycling through air conditioning and appliances.
 Tucked into the White Mountains near the Kancamagus Highway, Maple Haven Campground in North Woodstock does not allow EV charging on site.